AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-rules.md

 `[optional] integer Skip`
 <br/>An Int32 to determine how many results to skip.
 Defaults to DefaultSkip<br/><br/>`[optional] integer Count`
 <br/>An Int32 to determine how many results to return.
 Defaults to DefaultCount<br/><br/>`[optional] boolean KeepOldMetadata`
-<br/>A Boolean to determine whether or not existing metadata create by the rule should be kept.
+<br/>A Boolean to determine whether or not existing metadata created by the rule should be preserved if the rule were deleted.
 Only valid for metadata rule delete requests.
 Defaults to false.<br/><br/>`[optional] boolean KeepOldAssets`
 <br/>A Boolean to determine whether or not existing assets created by the rule should be kept.
 Only valid for asset rule delete requests.
 Defaults to false.<br/><br/>